-I have come to realize, after years of chatting with friends and clients, that skin care products are bit of a mysterious and unknown vortex.
+After years of chatting with friends and clients, I now understand just how much skin care products are bit of a mysterious and unknown vortex.
 Many people don’t understand what their skin needs, and often the experts that are at the helm of the ship are financially tied to the products we are helping you navigate through or toward.
 Which, honestly, isn’t a bad thing, per say.
 But it can influence what products we might steer you towards, for example, and sometimes it can be exactly what you need or it honestly can just create more confusion.

 Since this is a conversation and topic that is so large, I’m going to break it down each post.
 Right now I’m going to start with common concerns and questions friends and clients have had over the years, but I’d also love to hear from you in the comments if you have any specific questions as well.

 So, let’s start with the one topic that no one ever wants to talk about.
 Sun protection.Yawn.
 Here’s the thing.
 I became an Esthetician when I was 20, and I was the girl, who being born and raised in California, always believed the more sun the better.
 So you can imagine my horror when I found out just how bad the sun is for your skin.
 Like, the worst.
 It not only can give you skin cancer, but also all those lines and wrinkles and sun spots!
 I turned a new leaf, and began to wear spf all the time, cover my face from the sun at every moment, the whole thing.
 That went on for years, until I realized -cover your ears Dermatologists the world over- I missed the sun on my face.
 I enjoy getting vitamin D straight from the source and not from a pill.
 Dare I say it, I like being tan!
 So, what’s a girl to do???